martinthomson/quic-dtls/draft-thomson-quic-dtls.md

 ~~~
 {: #packet-header title="Packet Header"}

-Note that the second set of zero bits could be used for an expanded sequence
+The second set of zero bits could be used for an expanded sequence number space.
-number space.
-However, if there is any expectation of being able to use
+However, if there is any expectation of being able to use datagrams that are
-datagrams that are more than 4096 packets out of sequence, then adding another
+more than 4096 packets out of sequence, then adding another octet might be a
-octet might be a better option, even if that results in destroying word
+better option, even if that results in destroying word alignment.
-alignment.

 This design allows for unprotected messages such as unprotected handshake
 messages and the QUIC public reset to use values between 20 and 31 in the first